Cloudflare Inc CEO & Chair of - GuruFocus.com

 Over the past year, there have been no insider buys for Cloudflare Inc, while there have been 41 insider sells.
 This trend could indicate that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
 However, it is essential to consider other factors, such as the company's financial performance and market conditions, before drawing any conclusions.

-On the day of Matthew Prince's recent sell, Cloudflare Inc's shares were trading at $56.74 apiece, giving the stock a market cap of $19,360.416 million.
-With a GuruFocus Value of $131.43, the stock has a price-to-GF-Value ratio of 0.43, indicating that it is significantly undervalued based on its GF Value.
+On the day of Matthew Prince's recent sell, Cloudflare Inc's shares were trading at $56.74 apiece, giving the stock a market cap of $20,293.089 million.
+Despite the insider selling activity, the stock's valuation appears to be significantly undervalued based on its GuruFocus Value of $131.43 and a price-to-GF-Value ratio of 0.43.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.